How to Win Friends and Influence People Book Cover

 How to Win Friends and Influence People by Dale Carnegie was published in 1936.

-Once you've completed How to Win Friends and Influence People book, We suggest reading out Eight Ways To Find Great New-Product Ideas as a great follow-up read.
+Once you've completed How to Win Friends and Influence People book, We suggest reading out Maybe You Should Talk to Someone as a great follow-up read.

 In the printed version of How to Win Friends and Influence People book have over 300 pages and usually takes 8-10 days to finish.
 However, with the Wizdom app, including its summary and audiobook, it can be completed in just 15 minutes.